kgero/metaphorical-connections/README.md

 * Peace is a rock
 * Surrender is a book

 Two evaluators looked at all poems and marked the category they believed the poem belonged in.
-Because evalutors could disagree, some poems are marked as being in two categories.
+Because evaluators could disagree, some poems are marked as being in two categories.
 For a given poem, if only one category is marked this means the evaluators agreed.

 For more information about the experiment, please consult the paper *Challenges in finding metaphorical connections* by Katy Gero and Lydia Chilton.